Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Pura Dalem Ped is the most important temple in Nusa Penida, despite being not particularly spectacular, this big temple is the home or Geru Gede Macaling, or I Macaling, his evilness in person.

-As previously mentioned, each Balinese of Hindu religion must come here at least once in a lifetime to honor the dark side, so to keep life in balance.
-The temple is located in Ped and it’s very easy to access.
+As previously mentioned, each Balinese of the Hindu religion must come here at least once in a lifetime to honor the dark side, so as to keep life in balance.
+The temple is located in Ped, and it’s very easy to access.

 More places to see in Nusa Penida